Red Eye (2005 American film): Plot

-After attending her grandmother's funeral, Lisa Reisert arrives at Dallas Love Field to take a red-eye flight back to Miami, Florida.
+After attending her grandmother's funeral in Texas, Lisa Reisert arrives at the airport to take a red-eye flight back to Miami, Florida.
 She meets a handsome young man named Jackson Rippner, also traveling to Miami.
 While waiting to board her flight, they share a drink at the airport bar and engage in small talk.

-To her surprise, Lisa finds Jackson seated beside her on the flight.
-After takeoff, his charming demeanor quickly turns sinister as he informs Lisa that he works for a domestic terrorist organization planning to assassinate Charles Keefe, the current United States Deputy Secretary of Homeland Security.
+To Lisa's surprise, Jackson is seated next to her on the flight.
+After takeoff, Jack's charming demeanor quickly turns sinister as he informs Lisa that he works for a domestic terrorist organization planning to assassinate Charles Keefe, the current United States Deputy Secretary of Homeland Security.
 Lisa's managerial position at the Lux Atlantic Hotel in Miami, where Keefe and his family are staying, is crucial to their plot.

-Jackson orders Lisa to call the hotel and have the Keefe family moved from their regular suite to one where a missile launched from a boat in the harbor will strike.
+Jackson orders Lisa to call the hotel and move the Keefe family from their regular suite to one where a missile launched from a boat in the harbor will strike.
 Otherwise, her father, Joe, will be killed.
 Lisa makes several attempts to delay making the call and get help, going as far as writing a fake bomb threat in the bathroom.
-However, a combination of bad luck and Jackson's vigilance thwarts all her efforts.
+However, all her efforts are caught.

-Eventually, Lisa calls her co-worker, Cynthia, and has the Keefe family moved to the targeted suite.
+Eventually, Lisa calls her co-worker, Cynthia and has the Keefe family moved to the targeted suite.
 Jackson refuses to call off the hitman waiting outside Joe's house until the assassination is confirmed.

-As the plane lands at Miami International Airport, Lisa reveals she was attacked and raped at knifepoint two years earlier and vows it will never happen again.
+As the plane lands at Miami International Airport, Lisa reveals that two years earlier she was attacked and raped at knife point; she vowed never to be taken advantage of again.
 She stabs Jackson in the throat with a ballpoint pen, grabs his phone, and flees the plane.

-Once outside, Lisa, chased by Jackson, makes her way to the airport exit and steals an unattended SUV.
+Once outside, Lisa, chased by Jackson, exits the airport and steals an unattended SUV.
 She calls Cynthia and says to evacuate the hotel.
 Cynthia, the Keefes, and U.S. Secret Service agents vacate the suite seconds before a missile destroys it and damages the hotel's upper floors.

 The cell phone's battery dies as Lisa calls her father, so she rushes to his house.
 She hits and kills the hitman with the car as he shoots at her, crashing into the front door.
 Joe is unharmed and has called 9-1-1.

 Jackson arrives and incapacitates Joe, then pursues Lisa throughout the house.
 As they struggle, he throws her down the staircase.
 Lisa retrieves the dead hitman's gun and shoots Jackson.
-Though wounded, he disarms Lisa and is about to kill her when the revived Joe, finds the gun and shoots Jackson.
+Though wounded, he disarms Lisa and is about to kill her when Joe revives, finds the gun, and shoots Jackson.
 Lisa returns to the hotel to provide assistance.
-Keefe praises both women for saving his and his family's life.
+Keefe praises her and Cynthia for saving him and his family.